OpaCodes/World-A/Journal.md

 April 23

+(4)

+It would be nice to be able to write and take notes is something I have had in mind.

+So I have now added functionality for this.

+Is it finalized?
+Not yet.

+There's another thing I have had on my radar: making it possible to read together in tandem (i.e., synchronizing the pages).

+A good use case is, for instance, to help with reading and annotating when explaining if with someone else.

+I have yet to learn how to achieve this.
+When I learn how to, I will provide an option to sync or not for convenience.

 (3)

 A minor note about the white panel: if you scroll down to the bottom of the chapter menu that's near the video player you'll see a button labelled CSM which you can click.